cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-llm-getting-started.md

 Great job!
 You now have a basic understanding of what it takes to get a local LLM running.
 To recap: load a pre-trained model from [HuggingFace](https://huggingface.co) or similar platforms in a format compatible with your system, and follow the specific instructions provided by the model creators for interacting with the model.

+## Interlude: Sharding and Quantization

+In this section, I'll discuss the process of sharding and quantization for large language models.
+For a more detailed explanation, you can check out [Which Quantization Method is Right for You?
+(GPTQ vs. GGUF vs. AWQ): Exploring Pre-Quantized Large Language Models](https://newsletter.maartengrootendorst.com/p/which-quantization-method-is-right).

+When training large language models, it's crucial to work with floating point numbers of sufficient [precision](https://blog.demofox.org/2017/11/21/floating-point-precision).
+Higher precision means better approximation of the number you have in mind but at the cost of increased memory usage.
+During the training phase, high precision is important for [gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) algorithms to function well.
+However, once the model is trained and used for inference (providing answers), higher precision isn't necessary.
+You can lower floating point precision significantly without noticeably affecting the pre-trained LLM's performance.

+As we aim to run a large language model on moderate hardware with limited resources, we need a model with several billion parameters but want to fit it into our available 8GB of VRAM.
+This is where quantization comes in.
+The article mentioned above will guide you through the process of quantizing models yourself using Python and discuss sharding as another technique for fitting large models into smaller VRAM amounts.

+Fortunately, there are helpful individuals who have already done the hard work for us!
+Quantized model results can be stored in various formats; we'll use GGUF because it works well with execution engines like [GPT4All](https://www.nomic.ai/gpt4all) or [Ollama](https://ollama.com).

+Go ahead and download the pre-quantized model `Qwen2.5-7B-Instruct-Q5_K_L.gguf` from HuggingFace [bartowski/Qwen2.5-7B-Instruct-GGUF](https://huggingface.co/bartowski/Qwen2.5-7B-Instruct-GGUF).
+That is the [Q5_K_L](https://huggingface.co/bartowski/Qwen2.5-7B-Instruct-GGUF/blob/main/Qwen2.5-7B-Instruct-Q5_K_L.gguf) version.

+### A note about llama.cpp

+[llama.cpp](https://github.com/ggerganov/llama.cpp) is a framework designed for running large language model (LLM) inference in C/C++.
+It serves as a backend for execution engines like[GPT4All](https://www.nomic.ai/gpt4all) or [Ollama](https://ollama.com).
+While you can use it directly, its user interface might be more complex.

 ## Footnotes

 [^jupyternotebooktherightway]: Look at [How to set up Anaconda and Jupyter Notebook the right way](https://towardsdatascience.com/how-to-set-up-anaconda-and-jupyter-notebook-the-right-way-de3b7623ea4a) for more details.